 These Chipotle Black Bean Burgers are the absolute BEST homemade veggie burger.
-Filled with peppers, onions, adobe sauce, and spices, they’re a healthy vegetarian option the whole family will love.
+Filled with peppers, onions, adobo sauce, and spices, they’re a healthy vegetarian option the whole family will love.

 Why You’ll Love these Black Bean Burgers: